riesha/drv-vuln-scanner/README.md

 # notes

+`checked_imports` is just what i was looking for, there's a lot of other potentially exploitable imports you can check for.

 `MmMapIoSpace` needs other functions like `MmMapLockedPages` to map physmem

 `MmCopyMemory` lets you map physmem w `MM COPY MEMORY PHYSICAL` flags